We pride ourselves on keeping the cost of accessing courses to a minimum for students.

 Yes, Non-EU applicants may apply.

 Applicants from Non-EU countries, with the exception of those who have special leave to remain in Ireland or who are international protection applicants who have permission to work, are obliged to pay a Department of Further and Higher Education, Research, Innovation and Science fee of €3,653, plus the relevant course fees.

 Applicants in these three groups must:

 - have been part of an application for protection or leave to remain for a combined period of three years as at 31st August prior to registering on a PLC course.

-Persons with special leave to remain in Ireland or who are international protection applicants with permission to work or who are in any of the categories to which the pilot arrangements apply must produce appropriate documentation to verify that status, as applications cannot be processed until the relevant paperwork is submitted.
+Persons with special leave to remain in Ireland or who are international protection applicants with permission to work or who are in any of the categories to which the pilot arrangements apply, must produce appropriate documentation to verify that status, as applications cannot be processed until the relevant paperwork is submitted.